a-type/liine-takehome/README.md

 Similar to "just use SQLite" I can "just use a library" here, particularly on a real project where there is a good chance the requirements will change over time and a brittle solution will fail.
 This time, since that's a very easy thing to drop in, I'm going to go ahead and do that.

+#### Time range edge cases

+Parsing time gets interesting.
+Particularly "12:00" since it defies a naive "pm means add 12 hours" logic.
+I opted to just add special cases for hour 12 when parsing times.

+It's also possible for a time range to overlap days.
+For example, a bar that's open 11PM - 3AM or something like that.
+I've opted to detect this at the time range level: if an end time is smaller than the start, assume it extends into the next day and produce separate time ranges for each day across the split.
+These split ranges eventually 'dissolve' when the lookup table is created, so their separation isn't a problem.

 ### Dockerfile

 Finally, as suggested, I've dropped a basic version of my usual Node Dockerfile in.
 It's lightly optimized but not particularly sophisticated.
 I bootstrap package dependencies first (`npm ci` using lockfile), then copy over source, which makes consecutive builds faster as long as deps don't change.
 I'm also running things as `node` and using `dumb-init` to paper over any process leaks.